vpeterson/MI-OpenBCI/README.md

 # MI-OpenBCI
 You will find here the raw EEG and EMG data acquired by using the OpenBCI kit, as well as the  OpenViBE scenarios and the Matlab Codes used for the protocol display and post-processing, respectively.

+THIS REPO IS UNDERCONTRUCTION !
+PLEASE BE PATIENT AND STAY TUNED :)